DannyMcwaves/learn-es6/README.md

 this tests the functionality of the file that is passed to it. if it works as expected. by logging outputs to stdin eg. **`npm test docs/object.js`** // runs the object.js file in the docs folder.

+**`npm run test:watch`** + directory

+This command watches the directory and the run any file that has being modified in that particular directory.
+It uses the node environment to run files. eg. **`npm run test:watch es6`** runs any files modified in es6

 #### LINTS